sara-nl/SURF-segmentation/README.md

 ## Dependencies
 We will create a virtual environment with Openslide (https://openslide.org/api/python/) and libvips (https://libvips.github.io/libvips/install.html), for opening and sampling from whole-slide-images.

-- Pick a name for the virtual environment, and make the virtualenvironment folder using `virtualenv`:
+- Pick a name for the virtual environment, and make the virtual environment folder using `virtualenv`:

 ```
 VENV_NAME=openslide